macropay-solutions/laravel-crud-wizard-free/README.md

         page,
         limit,
         simplePaginate
+        cursor

 Defaults:

     page=1;
     limit=10;
-    simplePaginate is false by default and only its presence is check in request, not its value
+    simplePaginate is false by default and only its presence is check in request, not its value cursor is not defined

 Obs.

-    index_required_on_filtering key CAN'T be used for filtering.
+    index_required_on_filtering key CAN'T be used for filtering. use ?cursor= for cursor pagination and ?simplePaginate=1 for simplePaginate.
+Use none of them for length aware paginator.

 #### I.4 Update resource (or create)
 **PUT** /{resource}/{identifier}